If you want to describe a hazy past state of things, your go-to Italian tense for that is the imperfect, or imperfetto.

 Facevamo la spesa sempre vicino alla stazione. — We always used to shop near the train station.

-The imperfect is somewhat similar to the functionality of “used to” and “was doing” in English but, as usual, we see no exact one-to-one correspondence between how the languages’ tenses are used.
+The imperfect is somewhat similar to the functionality of “used to” and “was doing” in English.

 The main use of the imperfetto is to talk about the past, and so we’ll first look at how it contrasts with the Italian past tense you should have already studied, the passato prossimo.